All graduate students in chemical and biological engineering are required to pass the following core graduate courses:

 - A student’s curriculum must be approved by the student’s graduate advisory committee.
 The graduate advisory committee must also approve the submission of a manuscript, authored or co-authored by the candidate, to a refereed journal or conference proceeding.
 This publication submission shall constitute The University of Alabama Graduate School culminating experience requirement for an MS Plan II degree in chemical and biological engineering.

-For additional information about chemical engineering graduate programs, contact Dr. Alan Lane.
+For additional information about chemical engineering graduate programs, contact Dr. Heath Turner.